Frederick-Teye/django_celery_redis_flower_blog/README.md

 ##### web

 - **build**: Specifies the build context for the Docker image, using the current directory (`.`).
-- **command**: Runs the Gunicorn server to serve the Django application, binding to all interfaces on port 8000.
+- **command**: Supplies the production WSGI server process that the image’s ENTRYPOINT will exec (e.g. ["gunicorn","core.wsgi:application","--bind","0.0.0.0:8000"]).
 - **restart**: Configures the container to restart unless stopped manually.
 - **mem_limit**: Limits the memory usage to **192 MB**.
 - **cpus**: Allocates **0.4 CPU** units for this service.